JacksonBurns/fastprop/paper/paper.md

 #### Delta-Fubrain
 Also noteworthy for the Fubrain dataset is that it has been subject to the delta-learning approach to small dataset limitations.
-DeepDelta [@deepdelta] performed a 90/0/10 cross-validation study of the Fubrain dataset in which the training and testing molecules were used to generate all possiible pairs and then the differences in the property [^4] were predicted rather than absolute values.
+DeepDelta [@deepdelta] performed a 90/0/10 cross-validation study of the Fubrain dataset in which the training and testing molecules were used to generate all possible pairs and then the differences in the property [^4] were predicted rather than absolute values.
 They reported an RMSE of 0.830 $\pm$ 0.023, whereas a Chemprop model trained to directly predict property values was only able to reach an accuracy of 0.965 $\pm$ 0.019 when evaluated on its capacity to predict property differences.

 `fastprop` is able to overcome these limitations.
-Using the same model from above (re-trained to predict log-transformed values), which has _less_ training data than DeepDelta even _before_ the augmentation, `fastprop` achieves 0.740 $\pm$ 0.087 RMSE after pairing all witheld test molecules.
+Using the same model from above (re-trained to predict log-transformed values), which has _less_ training data than DeepDelta even _before_ the augmentation, `fastprop` achieves 0.740 $\pm$ 0.087 RMSE after pairing all withheld test molecules.
-Increasing the amount of training data while retaining some samples for early stopping yields only small improvements, showing that `fastprop` may be approaching the irrededucible error of Fubrain.
+Increasing the amount of training data while retaining some samples for early stopping yields only small improvements, showing that `fastprop` may be approaching the irreducible error of Fubrain.
 With an 89/1/10 split the RMSE of `fastprop` decreases to 0.7118 $\pm$ 0.1381, though with significantly increased variance due to small size of the testing data.
-Regardless, the execution time and scaling issues of DeepDelta and the innaccuracy of Chemprop are effectively circumvented by `fastprop`.
+Regardless, the execution time and scaling issues of DeepDelta and the inaccuracy of Chemprop are effectively circumvented by `fastprop`.

 [^4]: Although the original Fubrain study reported untransformed fractions, the DeepDelta authors confirmed [via GitHub](https://github.com/RekerLab/DeepDelta/issues/2#issuecomment-1917936697) that DeepDelta was trained on log base-10 transformed fraction values, which is replicated here.
 <!-- [02/26/2024 11:07:47 PM fastprop.utils.calculate_descriptors] INFO: Descriptor calculation complete, elapsed time: 0:00:36.317700